 The snowflake method

-the more freewheeling methods above and some of the more structured methods that follow.
-Using The snowflake method is like a bridge betweenthis method invented by writer Randy Ingermanson gives the writer some useful tools for brainstorming while outlining.
+The snowflake method is like a bridge between the more freewheeling methods above and some of the more structured methods that follow.
+Using this method invented by writer Randy Ingermanson gives the writer some useful tools for brainstorming while outlining.

 The basic idea behind the snowflake method is that you begin with a one-sentence summary of your book followed by a paragraph-long summary.
 Next, you summarise each of your main characters by listing their name, storyline, goal, conflict and epiphany.